 After much thought, I finally took the leap, gave up my frugal blog and went all-out with a cake blog.

 Before I get too far, I know many of you want the cold hard facts.
 How much money are you making?
 How much money can you make?
-Well – the sky is the limit.
-While I’m not earning 6 figures (yet!), my own income has far exceeded my expectations and I’ve learned to dream big and shoot for the stars.
-Update: I made around $94K in 2017 and as of 2018, I am on on-track to earn 6 figures this year.
+Well - the sky is the limit.
+My income hovers around $100,000 a year - sometimes more, sometimes less.
+But that number far exceeds what I expected to earn and I know I could easily earn more if I chose to work more.

 I'm not sharing to brag but to encourage you and give you real numbers you can think on.

-Okay – here it is.
-I’ve gone from earning $55 in my first month at Rose Bakes to currently averaging more than $3000 per month (update again: sometimes more than $10,000 per month in 2018!)!
-This is my blog income only – not including my real-life cake income.
-Here’s a chart of my income growth for my first 4 years:
+Okay - here it is.
+I've gone from earning $55 in my first month at Rose Bakes to currently averaging around $7500 per month.
+This is my blog income only - not including my real-life cake income.
+Here's a chart of my income growth for my first 4 years (click to enlarge):

 I'm officially calling my income now "full-time" but it's still not enough to support our family of 8 on its own (thank God for an amazing husband with a great job), but it's surreal to me that I'm earning what I am from home, while still being able to homeschool my kids and I love it!